Sitefinity/translations-com/README.md

 			<td><strong>ProcessStartProjectEvent</strong></td>
 			<td>
 				<p>
 					You use this method for processing the <code>IStartProjectTaskEvent</code> that informs the translation agenecy a new project started.
-The last parameter of the method stores the external ID for the project that is later used to associate the translations project with the Sitefinity project.
+The last parameter of the method stores the external ID for the project that is later used to associate the translations project with the Sitefinity CMS project.
 Upon the event of succesfully sent message, the method returns **true**.
 				</p>
 			</td>
 			<td>